esqu1/ProjectAPCS/README.md

 - F Turn created.
 - All turns implemented, X rotation working.
 - Black outline for cube working.
+- All cube turns and cube rotations are now fully functional.

 OUR PLAN

 We plan to make a virtual Rubik's Cube controlled by the keyboard.